MCT-master/mct-master.github.io/_posts/2021-11-27-arvidf-mixing-in-python.md

 <img src="https://render.githubusercontent.com/render/math?math={x_{i}=\text{each frame}}" style="border: None; box-shadow: None;"><br>

-**Spectral Centroid**, as the name suggests, a spectral centroid is the location of the centre of mass of the spectrum.
+**Spectral Centroid**, as the name suggests, a spectral centroid is the location of the center of mass of the spectrum.
 Since the audio files were digital signals and the spectral centroid is a measure, this appears useful in the characterization of the spectrum of our processed audio file signal.

 <br><img src="https://render.githubusercontent.com/render/math?math={\huge%20Centroid=\frac{\sum_{n=0}^{N-1}f(n)x(n)}{\sum_{n=0}^{N-1}x(n)}}" style="border: None; box-shadow: None;"><br>